Rolex Oyster Perpetual Datejust Ref.1601 14ct 1955

 The Watch Case

-The outstanding 14ct yellow gold case measures 36mm, excluding the Rolex Oyster screw-down crown.
-This wonderful Rolex Datejust carries an incredible fluted bezel, as can be seen, the bezel remains in excellent condition and is free from any marks, which is unusual as the bezel is the most prone part of the watch case and most easily damaged through nicks and scratches.
+The outstanding 14ct yellow gold case measures a large 36mm, excluding the Rolex Oyster screw-down crown and carries an incredible fluted bezel.
+As can be seen, this remains in excellent condition and is free from any marks or damage, which is unusual as the bezel is the most prone part of the watch case and most easily damaged through nicks and scratches.

 Please note – although the waterproof seals have been replaced and this watch was originally specified as waterproof when new, this has not been tested and it is not guaranteed.
 As always, our standard advice applies: vintage watches should be kept clean and dry at all times.